project-koku/koku/docs/devtools.md

 Koku makes use of environment variables to configure features and application capabilities.

 In the repository, there is an `.env.example` file with sample environment settings.
-The `.env` file is used by Django\'s tools as well as Koku\'s scripting.
+The `.env` file is used by Django's tools as well as Koku's scripting.
 It is the recommended way to configure your local development environment settings.

 This section documents environment variables that may be of interest to developers.